- Rank:

 On the 7th anniversary of her cousin’s death, Jacqueline Keller enlisted in the Women in the Air Force (commonly known as the WAF).

-Sources: the Detroit Free Press; the Battle Creek (Michigan) Enquirer; Census; Navy muster roll; Michigan divorce record, Veterans Administration.
+Sources: the Detroit Free Press; the Battle Creek (Michigan) Enquirer; Census; Navy enlistment records and muster roll; Michigan death certificates and divorce record, Veterans Administration.
 Photo courtesy of Owen Marquette.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.